MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The project area is generally bounded by SE Oak Court to the north, SE 45th Avenue to the east, SE Taylor Street to the south and SE 38th Avenue to the west.

-Design is nearly complete, and construction is anticipated to begin in early 2018 and take a year to complete.
+Design is complete, and construction is anticipated to begin in spring 2018 and take a year to complete.

 Environmental Services will use both trenchless and open trench excavation methods for this project.
 For the trenchless method, crews dig access pits and insert a guide heath that, when pulled through the pipe, breaks the old pipe apart as it pulls the new pipe into place behind it.
 Open trench is the most common method of sewer repair or replacement.
 Open trench consists of excavating down to and exposing the existing pipe so that it can be repaired or replaced and then backfilling the trench.
 Learn more about these methods at www.portlandoregon.gov/bes/methods.